1. What is Moscow Free Speakers? What is Toastmasters?

 1. Is there any systematic approach in your club that can help me develop my public speaking skills?

 Yes, there is.
-Upon becoming a member of the club, every person chooses between two practical guides:
+Upon becoming a member of the club, every person chooses educational program out of 10 options provided by Toastmasters International.
+Learn more about educational program here: Pathways

 After delivering each project you receive an evaluation.